zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Configure Application Insights to capture function logs is highlighted on the function app blade.](media/function-app-add-app-insights.png "Function App")

-3. On the Application Insights blade, select **Create new resource** and enter a globally unique name, such as contoso-ai-SUFFIX, and then select **OK**
+3. On the Application Insights blade, select **Create new resource** and enter a globally unique name, such as contoso-ai-SUFFIX, and then select **OK**.

     ![The Create New Application Insights blade is displayed with a unique name set under Create new resource.](media/function-app-app-insights.png "Add Application Insights")

-4. Once the Application Insights resource is created, return to the Overview blade of your Funtion App, and select **Application Insights** under Configured Features.
+4. Once the Application Insights resource is created, return to the Overview blade of your Function App, and select **Application Insights** under Configured Features.

     ![Application Insights is highlighted under Configured features.](media/function-app-app-insights-link.png "Function App")